 Please note, it does take a little longer than the others to start working.
 However, once you get things under control the maintenance schedule is much more slack.

 Jason Natural Dandruff Relief works well for seborrheic dermatitis if used properly.
-It’s main active ingredient, sulphur, is effective for seborrheic dermatitis only if used according to the recommended schedule.
+It’s main active ingredient, sulfur is effective for seborrheic dermatitis only if used according to the recommended schedule.
 The strong smell will likely detour many consumers, especially those with longer hair.
-The combination of salicylic acid and sulphur works in harmony and can produce amazing results.
+The combination of salicylic acid and sulfur works in harmony and can produce amazing results.

 This is another shampoo that has made the list which I’ve never used before.
 It has been included because many people claim that it works well for them.

 I have, however, tried many other different tea tree solutions.
-However, for some reason they never really gave me the results I was after.
-Yes they did help with the scaling from the seborrheic dermatitis, but they never really helped with the redness or blotchiness (of the facial area).
+However, for some reason, they never really gave me the results I was after.
+Yes, they did help with the scaling from seborrheic dermatitis, but they never really helped with the redness or blotchiness (of the facial area).
 And I’ve even written a detailed overview of tea tree oil treatments for those seeking more information.